vdata1/SandDriller/README.md

 node test/run-multi-proc.js
 ```

-A summary of the test results will be printed on the screen and the detailed results can be inspected in `$PATH_TO_SANDDRILLER/Results/`.
+A summary of the test results will be printed on the screen and the detailed results can be inspected in `${PATH_TO_SANDDRILLER}/Results/`.
 For each security violation, SandDriller outputs the offending instrumented test cases in the `/tmp/res` folder.
+By default, SandDriller runs with a toy corpus containing three JS files and it should produce two security violations and a hard crash.

 ## Configuration options
 There are several configuration options that can be tweaked to control SandDriller's execution:

-* **Target sandbox**: Edit `${PATH_TO_PROJECT}/test/process-runner.js` , line 10 with the name of the sandbox under test, e.g.,:
+* **Target sandbox**: Edit `${PATH_TO_SANDDRILLER}/test/process-runner.js` , line 10 with the name of the sandbox under test, e.g.,:
 ```js
 const sandbox = "realms-shim"; //sandbox names: ["realms-shim", "safe-eval", "vm2", "ses", "near-membrane", "adsafe", "caja"]
 ```

-* **Corpus**: The variable `entries` declared in line 132 of `${PATH_TO_PROJECT}/test/run-multi-proc.js` should contain the input corpus used by SandDriller.
+* **Corpus**: The variable `entries` declared in line 132 of `${PATH_TO_SANDDRILLER}/test/run-multi-proc.js` should contain the input corpus used by SandDriller.
 One can either declare it using individual paths:
 ```js
 entries = [path.resolve(__dirname, "../Dataset/V8/regress/regress-444805.js-script")]
 ```